 Homelessness CLP 2

 Housing isn’t just a matter of having a roof overhead: it is a fundamental determinant of health.
-Housing is healthcare, IACH Executive Director Dr. Kerry Sease said our April 2024 CLP, “Prioritizing Homelessness, Housing Insecurity, and Community Health in our Hometown.”
+Housing is healthcare, IACH Executive Director Dr. Kerry Sease said during our April 2024 CLP, “Prioritizing Homelessness, Housing Insecurity, and Community Health in our Hometown.”

 Susan McLarty, Greenville Homeless Alliance